Before arrival in Berlin

-German public health insurance: Students below the age of 30 years can get public health insurance at the student rate (approx. 105 EUR per month).
+German public health insurance: Students below the age of 30 years can get public German health insurance at the student rate (approx. 105 EUR per month).
 If you're older than 30 years, you are not eligible for public health insurance at the student rate.
 You may either arrange health insurance with one of the public health providers voluntarily or you can insure yourself through a private health insurance provider.

 Private health insurance: You can bring private health insurance from your home country, provided that it's valid in Germany and meets the minimum standards.
 You can also purchase private health insurance in Germany directly.
 The insurance costs vary depending on the amount of coverage provided.
 The German student association "Deutsches Studentenwerk" has established a program with the Union Versicherungsdienst GmbH to offer students private health insurance at an affordable rate.
-However, please note: If you're below the age of 30 years, we strongly recommend purchasing German public insurance, as most private health insurance plans cover many fewer medical treatments and services.
+However, please note: If you're below the age of 30 years, we strongly recommend purchasing public German health insurance, as most private health insurance plans cover fewer medical treatments and services.
 Also, once you've decided to go with a private insurance provider (no matter whether it's from your home country or from Germany), you cannot change into the public system at a later point during your studies.
 This is important if you're thinking about staying in Germany for longer than your exchange period.

 No matter whether you have private health insurance from home or from Germany, you must also obtain a so-called insurance waiver confirmation from a German public health insurance provider.
 We will inform you before the start of the semester about how and where you can obtain it.

 ASH Berlin does not charge any tuition fees for exchange students.
 However, in order to be enrolled at ASH Berlin, you have to pay obligatory fees for the studierendenWERK BERLIN, the semester ticket for public transport and the student social fund.